vineetk1/conversational-transaction-bot/input_param_files/README.md

 * gpus (Union\[int, str, List\[int], None]) –- number of gpus to train on (int) or which GPUs to train on (list or str) applied per node
 * auto_lr_find (bool, optional) -- automatically find the initial learning-rate (Default: False)
 * auto_scale_batch_size (bool, optional) -- automatically find the batch-size (Default: False)
+## Scenario:
+Stop training and resume training using same hyperparams.
+Stop with ctrl-c Stop training and load_checkpoint and change hyperparams.